Namratabhatt/PYTHON/README.md

 Given an integer number N, find whether it can be expressed as a sum of two semi-primes or not (not necessarily distinct). ex:Input:30
    Output:Yes

+STRING-REVERSE:reverse the string without effecting the position of the special character ex:input:a#b@c output:c#b@a